mkohler/cython_swig/README.rst

     For example, by default, SWIG converts Python strings to read-only C strings.
 That's exactly what we want for the NAME parameter.

     But SWIG CAN do other things.
-The second line of our interface file, is a macro, that tells SWIG that IT needs to allocate memory, AND that the caller will tell it, how much.
+The second line of our interface file, is a macro, that tells SWIG that IT needs to allocate the memory, AND that the caller will tell it how much.

     Let's see what that looks like.